A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

-If you can’t see a Links section on your main menu when you log into your WP dashboard, you can add it by installing a plugin.
-In this step-by-step tutorial, you will learn how to add and manage blogroll links on your sidebar using WordPress plugins.
+If the Links item is not visible when you log into your WP admin area, you can add it via a plugin.
+In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your sidebar using plugins.

-The Link Manager plugin displays the built-in Links Manager, even if you upgrade to a later version of WordPress or remove all of your existing links.
+Use this plugin to restore the built-in Links Manager, even if you update WordPress to a later version or remove all of your current links.

-Note: This plugin adds a single line of template code to restore the hidden feature.
-When we last checked, the plugin had not been updated for a while, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.
+Note: All this plugin does is add a single line of template code to WordPress to restore the hidden feature.
+When we last checked, the plugin had not been updated for some time, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

-This plugin recreates the concept of the built-in Link Manager while addressing the shortcomings of the deprecated functionality.
+Simple Links recreates the concept of the built-in WP Link Manager while removing the shortcomings of the deprecated functionality.

-In the WordPress admin menu, go to Plugins > Add New …
+From the WordPress administration menu, select Plugins > Add New …

 (Plugins Menu – Add New)

-Select the Install Plugins > Search tab, then type in “link manager” into the search field and hit Enter …
+Select the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …

 Locate the plugin in the results area and click Install Now …